FrankBot1000/iFoodSearch/README.md

 # iFoodSearch
 iFoodSearch is a feature rich iOS App built using Swift and UIKit. iFoodSearch is organized into five tab view screens: Search, Favorites, Diary, Charts and Settings.

-You can search for food or recipe nutrient data, add food favorites, create a food diary, track diary nutrient data in Charts, and provides many customization features (in Settings).
+You can search for food or recipe nutrient data, add food favorites, create meals from favorites, build a food diary, track diary nutrient data in Charts, and provides many customization features (in Settings).
 <br></br>

 <h2>Available on the iOS AppStore:</h2>